Booklover997/BhavinUnderTheDesk/public/writeups_public/richochet.md

                 })
 ```

+> [!Tip]
+> In situations like this where you have to deal with multiple different entities I like to use classes to represent each entity.

 This seems to be a very clear indication that this is a mitm attack challenge.
 Making a script to do this works and clearly shows that we are able to intercept communications.

 The second step would be to exchange public keys and do a dh exchange with both the robot and controller.
 This allows us to decrypt the information, check it, and encrypt it going the other way.